jgaskins/primalize/README.md

   - Only the required keys need to be specified.
 The rest of the hash will pass.
   - If no keys are specified, all of them are optional and it will match any hash.

+### Attribute coercion

-But reducing the object's attributes to a hash isn't all you do in most apps.
+Reducing the object's attributes to a hash isn't all you do in most apps.
 You may also need to do some coercion.
 For example, if you have an object whose `city` isn't stored as a string but you need to translate it to one:

 ```ruby
 class ShipmentSerializer < Primalize::Single